 09. Michael Che – Matters (Netflix)

 A few years back it seemed everyone wanted to be in business with Michael Che.
 He was one of those comedians who, at the moment, was on the tip of everyone’s tongue.
 Most comedians take a decade or so to craft an original voice, and Che got opportunities when his career was about half that.
 Getting seen too early could be bad for some, but Che’s skills pull him through, giving him a seat in Saturday Night Live’s Weekend Update desk and a Netflix special.

 Matters is a very of its time comedy special and we mean that in the best way possible.
 Che tackles homophobia, gentrification, and race.
 Doing so with a fresh viewpoint that’s both strong and clear.
-Proving he’s not a flas-in-the-pan, but a bonafide comedy voice.
+Proving he’s not a flash-in-the-pan trend, but a bonafide comedy voice.